BartVanBeurden/bgee-animus/README.md

 ## Installation Instructions

+Download the latest release [here](https://github.com/BartVanBeurden/bgee-animus/releases/download/1.1/Animus.1.1.zip)
-Extract the mod into the '00766' directory and execute 'Setup-Animus.exe'.
+Extract the mod into the `00766` directory and execute `Setup-Animus.exe`.
 Follow the instructions (press 1 to install).

 ## Credits